Homepage > Education and Learning > Schools > Find a School > School Search

 Our office staff team are always happy to answer queries and to identify the best person to contact.

 Our SENCo is Emma Staples.
-You can contact the SENDCo through this email sendco@queenscroft.staffs.sch.uk
+You can contact the SENCo through this email senco@queenscroft.staffs.sch.uk

 Also through the school office 01543 227245.